EndlessParadox7/GFX_Thaana/README.md

  - Bundles mainstream Thaana 8-Bit GFXfonts compatible with Afadruit GFX library.

 ## How to install
+1. Use arduino library manager to install and update the library.
+2. Use the following manual method:
  - Download and extract the library to your Arduino IDE libraries folder. (in Windows: C:\Program Files (x86)\Arduino\libraries)
  - Rename the folder from "GFX_Thaana-main" to "GFX_Thaana"
  - Restrat Arduino IDE software, the library should now be there and examples should appear in the IDE.